trychlos/pwix-roles/README.md

                     ...
                 }
             ],
-            aliases: [                                  one can define aliases, i.e. distinct names which are to be considered as same roles
+            aliases: [                                  one can define aliases, i.e. distinct names which are to be considered as same roles (todo #1)
                 [ <name1>, <name2>, ... ],
                 [ ... ]
             ]